 Dress up in your best elf gear for the release of Plead the 5th and other rum barrel-aged beers at Dark Horse Brewing Co. in Marshall.
 This year, there will be a special edition of 4 Elf with wax-dipped bottles.
 Arrive at 11 a.m. if there’s a brew you want, because supplies are limited.
-Besides the best craft beer that Dark Horse has to offer, there will also be food, live music and costume contests.
-It’s $5 if you’re an elf, $10 for those without costumes.
+Besides the best craft beer that Dark Horse has to offer, there will also be live music and costume contests.
+It’s $10 if you’re an elf, $15 for those without costumes.
 The cover price includes a buffet served between 2 and 10 p.m.

-Take a self-guided tour through the historic estate on Gull Lake and enjoy hot spiced tea.
-There will be docents on hand to ask questions (be sure to ask about the number seven).
+Take a self-guided tour through the historic summer home of former cereal magnate W.K.
+Kellogg.
+There will be docents on hand to answer your questions (be sure to ask about the number seven).
 End your trip with hot spiced tea.
 The Holiday Market will be open, too.
-Tour days are Nov.
-25-26, Dec.
-3, 10, 17.

 Candles burning brightly in the windows of village buildings and lanterns light the path on this special day at Historic Adventist Village.
 Each building has a special storyteller to inspire the spirit of Christmas.
 After the tour, there will be a bonfire with hot chocolate and cookies served in one of the historic buildings.

-Tickets sell out fast for this Marshall Historical Society event, and it should be even more popular after a two-year hiatus due to COVID.
+Tickets sell out fast for this Marshall Historical Society event, so pre-order ASAP.
 A tour guide will lead groups through four historic houses and a museum, all beautifully decorated for the holiday season.

 A long-standing Battle Creek tradition, downtown Battle Creek is festooned with strings of lights and decorations.
 Favorites include the synchronized light show at Mill Race Park, the 12 Days of Christmas at Kellogg House and Santa on the rooftop of Clara’s on the River.
 Make sure you stop by Cafe Rica for a hot chocolate.
 If you have a letter for Santa, drop it into the red mailbox outside of the Battle Creek Welcome Center with a return address and he’ll write back!